logo

 Four-string Partial DADGAD — Expanded Territory

-Partial DADGAD uses a three-string partial capo.
-This page introduces you to a four-string approach where you capo 222200.
+The Partial DADGAD technique described previously uses a three-string partial capo (022200).
+This section introduces you to a four-string approach where you capo 222200 and lower the 6th string a whole step.

-Once the capo is in place, tune the 6th string down a whole step, like Drop-D tuning.
-Now you'll have a Partial DADGAD situation that is 6th string friendly— the only strings you can't fret are the 1st and 2nd strings *.
+Once the capo is in place (at 222200) tune the 6th string down a whole step, like Drop-D tuning.
+With this configuration you'll have a Partial DADGAD situation that perfectly emulates DADGAD fretting on the 3rd, 4th, 5th and 6th strings, as highlighted in green in the illustration provided here.

+Bass is an all important element in accompaniment, so of course the common complaint about three-string Partial DADGAD is that it's not DADGAD enough ... that it's not "6th string friendly."
 Earlier I explained that the three-string Partial DADGAD method gives you substantial access to DADGAD, however it leaves the 6th string off limits, except when it's played open.
-While this provides distinct advantages, it's an insurmountable problem to anyone wanting to play DADGAD chords or bass lines that use fretted notes on the 6th string.
-Bass is an all important element in accompaniment, so of course the common complaint about Partial DADGAD: it's not DADGAD enough.
+While this provides distinct advantages, it's an insurmountable problem to anyone wanting to play regular DADGAD chords or bass lines that use fretted notes on the 6th string.
+This four-string approach addresses that issue.

 * You can fret notes on the 1st and 2nd strings, but not from a DADGAD point of view.
-When you're improvising scales in Standard tuning frame of mind."
+And you can play melodies or improvise in Standard tuning frame of mind, just stay away from the open 1st and 2nd string."

 Four-string Partial DADGAD — Standard Territory